Travel Agent Commissions, Explained. [Infographic + Charts]

 For international bookings, airlines do offer travel agent commissions through two routes:

-Airline Contracts: Your host agency or consortium/franchise/co-op will most likely have private air contracts that allow for commissions on certain airlines.
+Airline Contracts: Your host agency or consortium/franchise/co-op will most likely have private air contracts that allow for travel agent commissions on certain airlines.
 Not every international ticket is going to be commissionable, it depends on things like city pairs, class of service, the carrier, etc.

 Understanding Commission Confidentiality